 Kaltura Express Capture lets you record directly in your discussion post or an assignment set up with a text box for submission.

-Click “Reply” under the discussion prompt or “Submit Assignment” for an assignment to get to the text box.
-You will see a text box with the Rich Content Editor bar above it.
+- Click “Reply” under the discussion prompt or “Submit Assignment” for an assignment to get to the text box.

-- Click on the “Apps” icon at the far right of the Rich Content Editor tools (it looks like an electrical plug) If you do not see that icon at the far right, click on the three vertical dots (the “More” button) to open up an additional toolbar showing the Apps icon.
+- If you see the single line toolbar, click on the three vertical dots (the “More” button) on the right side to open up an additional toolbar showing the Apps icon (it looks like an electrical plug)

 - Wait a second for the entire list to load.